Freedom School / הוראה לילדים

 • Freedom School families assemble in-person on Shabbat (Saturday) mornings and holidays

-• Shabbat mornings will be filled with a mix of learning configurations: grade-cohort learning, all family learning, praying with the community, and celebrating B’nai Mitzvah of Freedom School students
+• Shabbat mornings will be filled with a mix of learning configurations: grade-cohort learning, all family learning, praying with the community, and celebrating B’nei Mitzvah of Freedom School students

 • Student experiences are rooted in grade-cohort bands (K/1, 2/3, 4/5, 6, and 7), around Torah, Mitzvot/Jewish Actions & T’fillah/Prayer, and Jewish Justice - all in a student-centered pedagogy.
-Students also have mixed-grade, Jewish creativity electives each session.
 Your child’s voice, choices, and questions directs their learning

 • 7th Grade students + parents learn Torah Love with Rabbi Noa Kushner, Hazzan Asher Levy & community educators